tanzeelkazi/web-worker/README.md

 the base page.

 #### Pre-loading without starting:
-By default the worker script will start loading once you call `.start()` and start the worker for you.
-If for some reason you wish to do a _pre-load_ of the worker without starting it immediately you can use the `.load()` method.
+When you call `.start()`, by default the worker script will load the web worker script and start the worker for you when ready.
+If for some reason you wish to do a _pre-load_ of the worker without starting it immediately, you can use the `.load()` method.
 Thereafter you may start the worker by explicitly calling `.start()`.

 ```javascript
 var worker = new WebWorker('./worker-script.js');
 worker.on('my-custom-event', function () {